SEAT Logo

 SEAT Logo 1999-2012

 Another logo update took place at the turn of the century.
 The designers retained the S-shape but removed another diagonal stripe and rounded off almost all corners.
-The badge has turned silver, and a linear gradient radiates from the center to the edges vertically.
+The badge has turned silver, and a vertical linear gradient radiates from the center to the edges.
 At the same time, he got a red background and the same red signature, “SEAT.”
-The company name is located at the bottom, separate from the rest of the elements.
+The company name is at the bottom, separate from the other elements.
 It was made voluminous using darkened contours.
-The font is not similar to those used before: the letters are not so bold, although they cannot be called thin.
-The upper corner “A” on the left side is noticeably rounded.
+The font is not similar to that used before: the letters are not as bold, though they are not thin.
+The upper-left corner “A” is noticeably rounded.

 2012 – 2017